experts-web2/React-component-editor/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `How to use this App`
-At home page you will see 2 Editors.
+At home page you will see 2 Editors.\
-1- React Component Editor
+1- React Component Editor.\
-2- Json Editor
+2- Json Editor.\
-You can paste the React component code into `React component editor` and press its below button `Convert to JSON`
+You can paste the React component code into `React component editor`.\
+ and press its below button `Convert to JSON` .\
 It will transform that react code into JSON.
-- If you have valid Json and paste it into `Json Editor` and press its below button `Convert to React`
-It will transform that Json into React component.

 #### `Sample React Code`
 - <code> `import React from 'react'